Vision We will empower people to age well and live a positive healthy life

 In July of 1965, UGA President O.C.
 Aderhold appointed Dr. Robert P. Wray as the chairman of a Multi-Departmental Council on Gerontology.
 The Council consisted of twelve members representing a diversity of institutes, departments, schools, and colleges across the University.
 At that time, Dr. Wray’s position in gerontology was jointly supported by the School of Social Work and the Center for Continuing Education.
 Over the next 20 years, gerontology flourished under the directorships of Dr. Wray, Dr. David Levine, Dr. James Thorson, and Dr. James Montgomery, and Dr. Leonard W. Poon, who served as Institute’s Director and Chair of the Faculty of Gerontology from 1985 until his retirement in 2011.

-Today, the Institute of Gerontology, led by Director Dr. Glenn Ostir, serves as home to UGA’s Faculty of Gerontology representing over 25 UGA faculty members representing various institutes, departments, schools, and colleges across the University.
+Today, the Institute of Gerontology serves as home to UGA’s Faculty of Gerontology representing over 25 UGA faculty members representing various institutes, departments, schools, and colleges across the University.
 In 2005, the Institute became a unit of the newly created College of Public Health in 2005, expanding it research and opportunities into the field of public health.

 Become an Affiliate Member